adamspierer/FreeClimber/TUTORIAL.md

     python ./scripts/gather_files.py --parent_folder ./example_other --suffix h264 --save_file

 We also provide flags for `--optimization_plots` (generates files with the `spot_check.png`, `ROI.png`, and `processed.png` suffixes for optimizing the detection parameters, region of interest, and background subtraction parameters, respectively).
-Though this will do so for every plot.
+Though this will do so for every video when run through the command line.

 For each of the scripts provided, help documentation is provided if you type: